localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 stripe_sdk.Customer.create(...)
 ```

-In the case of testing our checkout flow, which means purchasing a subscription, we can make the necessary calls to the Stripe extension, and check whether postconditions are fulfilled.
+In the case of testing our checkout flow, which means purchasing a subscription, calls to Stripe are automatically routed to the locally running extension, and we can afterwards check whether postconditions are fulfilled - all fully locally.

 ```python
 def test_subscribe(self):